eembc/audiomark/README.md

 performance.

-As a first example, the AEC power_spectrum routine, which is essentially computing the squared magnitude of a complex signal, could use the CMSIS DSP `arm_cmplx_mag_squared_f32` function and for this defining the `OVERRIDE_MDF_POWER_SPECTRUM` would deactivate original definition and use the optimized variant that will be placed in the
+As a first example, the AEC power_spectrum routine, which is essentially computing the squared magnitude of a complex signal, could use the CMSIS-DSP `arm_cmplx_mag_squared_f32` function and for this defining the `OVERRIDE_MDF_POWER_SPECTRUM` would deactivate original definition and use the optimized variant that will be placed in the